Edgeless Price Down 11.2% Over Last Week (EDG)

 About Edgeless

 Edgeless’ launch date was October 14th, 2017.
 Edgeless’ total supply is 132,046,997 coins and its circulating supply is 122,146,967 coins.
 Edgeless’ official Twitter account is @edgelessproject and its Facebook page is accessible here.
-The official website for Edgeless is edgeless.io.
-Edgeless’ official message board is blog.edgelessgroup.io.
+The official message board for Edgeless is blog.edgelessgroup.io.
+Edgeless’ official website is edgeless.io.
 The Reddit community for Edgeless is /r/Edgeless and the currency’s Github account can be viewed here.

 Edgeless Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Edgeless directly using U.S. dollars.
-Investors seeking to acquire Edgeless should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Edgeless using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Edgeless directly using US dollars.
+Investors seeking to acquire Edgeless should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Edgeless using one of the exchanges listed above.

 Receive News & Updates for Edgeless Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Edgeless and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.